Paul McGuire (diplomat)

-Dominic Mary (Paul) McGuire (3 April 190315 June 1978) was an Australian writer, public servant and diplomat.
+Dominic Mary Paul McGuire (3 April 190315 June 1978) was an Australian writer, public servant, and diplomat.
+Based in Adelaide, he wrote mostly non-fiction, including two books co-authored with his wife, Frances Margaret McGuire, as well as some poetry and fiction.
+He became European correspondent for The Argus for some years after World War II, and in 1954 was appointed Minister to Italy.

-Life and career
+Early life and education

-McGuire was born in Peterborough, South Australia on 3 April 1903.
+Dominic Mary Paul McGuire was born in Peterborough, South Australia on 3 April 1903.
 His father, James McGuire, was the Railways Commissioner.

 He attended Christian Brothers College, Adelaide and the University of Adelaide.
 At university he was the Tinline Scholar in History.
 Also as a university student he helped to organise Save the Children Australia raising money for famine relief targeted to Russian children following World War I.

+Career

-McGuire began story-writing with detective stories, some of which were published in the United Kingdom.
-Between 1932 and 1936, McGuire published ten novels, a book of verse and an essay on the poetry of Gerard Manley Hopkins.
+McGuire taught history and English on a casual basis for the Workers' Educational Association of South Australia from around 1927.
+He began story-writing with detective stories, some of which were published in the United Kingdom.
+Between 1932 and 1936, he published ten novels, a book of verse, and an essay on the poetry of Gerard Manley Hopkins.

 During World War II, McGuire was an officer of the Royal Australian Naval Volunteer Reserve.
+In 1941, McGuire was prominent in the establishment South Australian branch of the Australian-American Co-operation Movement (now known as the Australian American Association).

 In May 1945, McGuire was demobilised from the Navy and took up a role as special European correspondent for The Argus newspaper.
-In the role he visited Ireland, France, the Scandinavian countries, Holland, Belgium and Germany; meeting Konrad von Preysing and Martin Niemöller whilst in Germany.
+In the role he visited Ireland, France, the Scandinavian countries, Holland, Belgium and Germany; meeting Konrad von Preysing and Martin Niemöller while in Germany.
 McGuire returned to Australia in January 1947, having also visited Canada and the United States on the way home.
 While in North America McGuire met personally then US President Harry S. Truman and Canadian Prime Minister Mackenzie King.

 In 1949, McGuire's book There's Freedom for the Brave was published to favourable reviews, including in The New York Times and Life magazine.

-In April 1953, Minister for External Affairs Richard Casey, Baron Casey announced McGuire's appointment as Australian Ambassador to Ireland, saying that the Department of External Affairs was "inadequate in sufficiently senior and experienced career personnel to fill all the Australian posts abroad," and that it was necessary to draw on experienced people from outside the department to fill some overseas posts.
+In April 1953, Minister for External Affairs Richard Casey, Baron Casey announced McGuire's appointment as Australian Ambassador to Ireland, saying that the Department of External Affairs was "inadequate in sufficiently senior and experienced career personnel to fill all the Australian posts abroad", and that it was necessary to draw on experienced people from outside the department to fill some overseas posts.
 McGuire did not formally take up his post due to a dispute between the Australian and Irish governments about the style of his credentials.
 The Australian Government wanted for McGuire's title to be Ambassador to Southern Ireland, while the Irish Government wanted his title to be Ambassador to the President of the Republic of Ireland.
 No agreement was secured between the two governments.

 In March 1954, Casey announced McGuire's appointment as Minister to Italy.